 The REACH program aims to 1) advance conservation delivery and adoption through on-farm research that documents the benefits of conservation to mitigate non-point source pollution and enhance agricultural sustainability, 2) provide education and outreach to professionals and producers on best management practices to protect soil and water resources on farms, and 3) build capacity to support farmer stewardship through student training, collaboration, and growing funding support.

-Beth is an Assistant Extension Professor in the College of Forest Resources, Department of Wildlife, Fisheries, and Aquaculture.
+Beth is an Associate Extension Professor in the College of Forest Resources, Department of Wildlife, Fisheries, and Aquaculture.
 Beth holds a B.S. in Biomedical Science, a M.S. in Cell and Molecular Biology, and received her Ph.D. in Forest Resources from Mississippi State University in 2015.
 She leads the REACH program and has been involved with the program since the it’s inception.
 The REACH program allows her to expand the focus of her research and extension activities, to assess the most effective management strategies to promote soil and water conservation, and ecosystem services while also helping Mississippi farms remain sustainable and profitable.

 Thomas 'Beau' Badon